optologic/torizon-optologic/README.md

  - `verdin-imx8mp`

 These may be combined with the following OPTO Logic displays:
+ - `5-inch` with capacitive touchscreen
  - `7-inch` with capacitive touchscreen
+ - `10-inch` with capacitive touchscreen

 ## Building the Torizon Core image